Zexbid/commandmission_poptracker/README.md

 - Characters are NOT tracked.
 Tracking characters does nothing for the logic right now, anyway.
 - Some bosses need to be manually tracked, as they still contribute to logic, but aren't implemented in the APWorld as checks yet.
 - - These Bosses are Gimialla Mine's Shadow (IMPORTANT), Tianna Camp's Rafflesian, and Melda Ore Plant's Duckbill Mole.
 (The items behind Rafflesian and Duckbill Mole are by default, not important in the yaml.)
+- The tracker does not display Treasure Tokens and the Eternal Forest as they are not currently implemented in the APWorld.